SimonHFrost/facebook-pacifier/readme.md

  * Download a clojurescript compiler in the root (cljs.jar)
- * Run: `java -cp cljs.jar:src clojure.main build.clj` to compile
+ * Run: `make` or use the explicit command `java -cp cljs.jar:src clojure.main build.clj` to compile